MicrosoftDocs/dynamics-365-fraud-protection/content/lists-overview.md

 ## Support lists

 Support lists are predefined lists included in Dynamic 365 Fraud protection that help you get started.
-There are support lists for each of the following entities: email address, payment instrument, IP address, user ID and device ID.
+There are support lists for each of the following entities: email address, payment instrument, IP address, user ID, and device ID.
 You can assign entities the status of safe, block, or watch.
 For details on how to manage support lists, see [Manage support lists](manage-support-lists.md).